my2ndhead/SA-hyperthreat-demo/README.md

 `index="insiderthreat" sourcetype="insiderthreat:logon" starttime="01/06/2011:00:00:00" endtime="01/07/2011:00:00:00" action=Logon (date_hour>=20 OR date_hour<=6) OR (date_wday="saturday" OR data_wday="sunday") | stats dc(user) as count earliest(_time) as _time earliest(_raw) as _raw by user | 'create_user_hash'  |comparetobaseline config_name="r6.1-1-1-encrypted" value=user_hash count |search count:score=1 |table _time, _raw, user, user_hash | 'encrypt_user_raw' `

+# Risk Manager Setup

+## Base Setup

+- A role "riskanalyzer" has been created.
+This role imports the role "risk_manager" and "can_encrypt"
+- A role "hrlegal" has been created.
+This role imports the role "risk_manager" and "can_decrypt".
+The role does not have any access to indexes
+- All alert searches needed are calling the risk_handler.py alert script
+- All alert searches run under a user that has the role "risk_detecter"